For this Puglia Walking Trip departures are available almost all year.

 Enjoy the view and the nature of Bosco Selva, a rare example of the vast oak grove that once covered the whole surrounding area.
 Following directions for Martina Franca, among the high dry stone walls typical of this area, and along pasture fields that still preserve ancient trulli, you will go up to Monte San Martino to reach the elegant old town centre of Martina Franca, vivid example of Puglia Baroque art.

-Early in the morning, with a short public transfer, you reach Locorotondo.
+Early in the morning, with a short public transfer you reach Locorotondo.

 The village name recalls the characteristic shape of its historical centre: a set of white houses arranged in concentric rings.
-The lands here are devoted to the cultivation of vines that give wines of high-quality, like the Locorotondo Doc.
+The lands here are devoted to the cultivation of vines that give high-quality wines, like the Locorotondo Doc.
 After a visit to the old town you get back on the track of your Walking Tour, now running along the Puglia Aqueduct, the longest in Europe.
 The final stretch will take you to Cisternino, a charming village renowned for the whiteness of its houses and for its “stoves”, fornelli, reinvented butcher shops, where you can personally choose the meat cuts to be grilled on the spot for you.

-From Cisternino to Natural Park Dune Costiere
+From Martina Franca to Natural Park Dune Costiere

-The village is the result of a spontaneous settlement, “a great masterpiece of architecture without architects.”
 Back on the walking route, you climb down the eastern slopes of the Itria Valley until you get to the Regional Natural Park Dune Costiere, among the most interesting protected areas of South Italy due to its many natural habitats and sites of historical importance: there is still trace of the ancient Via Traiana.

 Crossing the agricultural village of Montalbano you will reach its dolmen, a megalithic monument hidden amongst ancient olive trees and once used for esoteric rituals that were quite common among the ancient inhabitants of this land.
-A few kilometres on the Via Traiana, a stretch of the ancient Roman road connecting Benevento to Brindisi, and you will get to the masseria where you will spend the next two nights.

 Natural Park Dune Costiere